redblaze/node-mysql/README.md

 <a name="new-DB"/>
 ### new DB(conf)

-Please refer to the the [connection pool conf](https://github.com/felixge/node-mysql#pooling-connections) in mysql package for the config format.
+Please refer to the the [connection pool conf](https://github.com/felixge/node-mysql#pooling-connections) in mysql package for the format of "conf".

 __Example__